First Monday Book Club

 Our First Monday Book Club is held at 7pm on the first Monday of each month in our Surry Hills store.
 All are welcome, so come along and make new bookish friends while engaging in hearty discussion on our monthly book and enjoying drinks and nibbles.

-For the November edition of the First Monday Book Club we'll be reading an important account of Australian Indigenous History, Dark Emu by Bruce Pascoe.
+For the March edition of the First Monday Book Club we'll be reading the winner of the 2018 National Book Award - ‘The Friend’ by Sigrid Nunez.